Veteran Avia

 Veteran Avia (Վետերան Ավիա) was a cargo airline based in Sharjah, U.A.E.
 The airline was established in 2009 and started operations on 16 June 2009.
-It operated freight services to destinations throughout the CIS and Europe.
-Its main base was Zvartnots International Airport, Yerevan.
-The airline ceased operations in 2014.
+It operated freight services to destinations throughout the CIS, Europe and the Middle East.
+Its main bases were Zvartnots International Airport, Yerevan, and Sharjah airport, U.A.E..
+The airline halted operations in 2014.

 Operations

-Veteran Avia operated Charter flights into Afghanistan, Europe and throughout the CIS.
+Veteran Avia operated charter flights into Europe, throughout the CIS, Middle East and Afghanistan.